How to change voter registration when you're moving out of state

 Where do I send the National Mail Voter Registration Form?

-Once you submit the National Mail Voter Registration Form with your new address, you’ll typically receive a new Voter Certificate in the mail in a few weeks.
-Your certificate will likely list your Voter ID, political party (if you designated one on the form), enrollment date, contact information, and new polling place.
+Once you submit the NMVRF with your updated address, you should receive a new Voter Certificate in the mail.
+This typically takes a few weeks to get approved and mailed back to you.
+Your certificate will likely list your Voter ID, political party (if you designated one of the form), enrollment date, contact information and your new polling place.

-I’m moving right before the next big election – should I update my registration?
+Should I update my registration if I’m moving right before the next big election?

 Do I update my registration if I move to another state temporarily?